 She said, “the experience you have while studying abroad will be something you think about every single day for the rest of your life.”

 I have never heard someone describe a decision like this and after our conversation, I couldn’t get what she said out of my head.
 I remember the day I decided, I was standing in the kitchen of my apartment when I decided to let go of all the reasons that said no, and I was finally able to say yes, and it has been the most freeing and life-altering experience of my life.

 Study abroad and watch yourself grow in every sense of the word.

 Mary Haas is a University of Nevada, Reno student.
-She is currently studying abroad in Stellenbosch, South Africa and is a digital communications intern for USAC.
+She studied abroad in Stellenbosch, South Africa and served as a digital communications intern for USAC during her time abroad.